AdobeDocs/graphql-mesh-gateway/src/pages/gateway/extending-unified-schema.md

 - `special_price` - the name of the field we are adding a custom resolver to

 - `selectionSet` - the information from the parent field, `ConfigurableProduct`, that the `special_price` field needs to resolve

 - `root`, `context`, `args`, and `info` - are the parameters provided to the new resolver function

-Running the following query results in a response that lists the original `maxmum_price` value and the `special_price` that was calculated using the `DiscountsAPI` file.
+Running the following query results in a response that lists the original `maximum_price` value and the `special_price` that was calculated using the `DiscountsAPI` file.

 <CodeBlock slots="heading, code" repeat="2" languages="graphql, json" />